 - How to manage stakeholders

 - Relevant laws and regulations

 - Processes and how to apply a solution-based approach to improve and define procedures

 - External factors affecting the organisation

-You will develop transferable skills to allow you to confidently apply the knowledge you will be learning, covering:
+The apprentice will develop transferable skills to allow them to confidently apply the knowledge learned, covering: